-As the pandemic continues, manufacturing businesses have faced many issues.
-On top of reduced revenue, layoffs, and other unforeseen problems, another year of preparing for the potential tax burden is upon each business.
+As the pandemic comes to an end, manufacturing businesses have faced many issues.
+On top of inflation, finding employees and continued supply chain issues, another year of preparing for the potential tax burden is upon each business.
 This article will discuss tax-saving opportunities and credits applicable to the manufacturing industry to consider when consulting with your tax advisor.

 Important Tax Saving Opportunities for Manufacturers